-Class of track Track type The deviation from uniformity of the mid-chord offset for a 31-foot chord may not be more than-(inches) The deviation from uniformity of the mid-chord offset for a 62-foot chord may not be more than-(inches) The deviation from uniformity of the mid-chord offset for a 124-foot chord may not be more than-(inches)
+Class of track uniformity of the uniformity of the mid-chord offset for a mid-chord offset f Class of Track 31-foot chord may not be 62-foot chord may n The deviation from uniformity of the mid-chord offset for a 62-foot chord may not be more than-(inches) The deviation from uniformity of the mid-chord offset for a 124-foot chord may not k more than-(inches)

-Class 6 track Curved 1/2 5/8 11⁄4
+Class 6 track Curved 1⁄2 5% 5/8 11⁄4

 Class 7 track Curved 1/2 1/2 1

-Class 8 track Curved 1/2 1/2 3/4
+Class 8 track 3/4

-Class 9 track Curved 1/2 1/2 3⁄4
+Class 9 track Curved 1/2 1/2 3/4

 Guidance: This paragraph contains tighter, single-deviation geometry limits for operations above 5 inches of cant deficiency.
 These include 31-foot, 62-foot, and 124-foot MCO limits.
+These track geometry limits are introduced in the October 2103 release of 49 CFR Part 213, which is necessary to provide an equivalent margin of safety for operations at higher cant deficiency.
 The track geometry limits in this paragraph are based on the results of simulation studies to determine the safe amplitudes of track geometry alinement variations.
-Adding these track geometry limits is necessary to provide an equivalent margin of safety for operations at higher cant deficiency.

 Guidance for paragraph (b) also applies to this paragraph.
 However, the limits in the table of this paragraph applies only to operations at a qualified cant deficiency of more than 5 inches, and to outside rail of the curve.
-For operations involving more than 5 inches of cant deficiency, the track owner or railroad must have the necessary FRA approval/documentation showing that the operations are qualified for a cant deficiency higher than 5 inches.
+For operations involving more than 5 inches of cant deficiency, the track owner or railroad must have the necessary FRA approval or documentation showing that the operations are qualified for a cant deficiency higher than 5 inches.